jborichevskiy/up-and-to-the-right/content/about.md

 I find [journaling](/posts/journaling) an incredible tool for growth.
 [My productivity system](/posts/concentration-compromise), and a [writeup of my habits](/posts/healthy-living).

-Citizen of [Spaceship Earth](https://youtu.be/3ZB2La-oCVI?t=9) but residing in New York City on the Lower East Side for now.
-If you're here, let's meet!
-Otherwise, contact me via means below.
+Citizen of [Spaceship Earth](https://youtu.be/3ZB2La-oCVI?t=9) but residing in Sacramento, CA for now.

 [Email me](mailto:jonathan@borichevskiy.com) • [Twitter](https://twitter.com/jborichevskiy) • Happy to do a phone/video call.